-The nature, determinants and consequences of immigration in three societies - Australia, USA and South Africa, using a comparative approach, in the light of theories on stratification, internal colonization, mobility, acculturation and pluralism, attention is given to the history of various immigrant groups in each of these societies.
-Relations between estillers and indigenous peoples.
-Relationships between ethnicity, class, satus and power, and contrasts in the rates and nature of assimilation and mobility of different groups.
-Stress on the impact of immigration on patterns of employment, education, health care, housing and socioeconomic mobility, especially in contemporary Australia.
+The nature, determinants and consequences of immigration in three societies - Australia, USA and South Africa, using a comparative approach.
+In the light of theories on stratification, internal colonization, mobility, acculturation and pluralism, attention is given to the history of various immigrant groups in each of these societies.
+Relations between settlers and indigenous peoples; relationships between ethnicity, class, status and power; and contrasts in the rates and nature of assimilation and mobility of different groups are examined.
+Emphasis on the impact of immigration on patterns of employment, education, health care, housing and socio-economic mobility, especiality in contemporary Australia.